tzvaita/calculate-api/README.md

 <strong>Calculate api</strong> is a Ruby on Rails API only app.
 Its core functionality is taking in two numbers and doing a mathematical operation on it i.e add, subtract, multiply, and divide.
 The application does not have a front-end hooked to it and can only be interacted with by using api testing applications like POSTMAN or Curl etc.

+**QUICK WAY TO INTERACT WITH API**
+- Achieved by interacting with heroku deployed api.
+- Request parameters should include a, b and operation. a and b hold the two integer values and operation holds the operation that is sum, times, sub, and divide.

+N.B: Heroku takes about 30 seconds to start so if it fails on first attempt run it again after a few seconds.

+1. Using curl in a terminal
+- curl -d 'a=5&b=10&operation=sum' https://tzvaita-calculate-app.herokuapp.com/calculate

+2. Using Postman
+- Make a post request with following statement: https://tzvaita-calculate-app.herokuapp.com/calculate?a=5&b=10&operation=sum

 **POSTMAN**

 <p align="center">